DLangGamedev/dcore/README.md

 * `betterC` compliant
 * Independent from Phobos for core functionality.
 Uses only `betterC` parts of Phobos, like `std.traits` and system APIs
-* Will become a minimal standard library: include standard I/O, math, data manipulation, etc
+* Will become a minimal standard library: include standard I/O, math, data manipulation, etc.
-* Possible support for bare metal/WebAssembly/ARM
+* As much as possible support for bare metal/WebAssembly/ARM
 * Extensive unit testing

 Progress